salam-karadsheh/BLT/README.md

 - Tool #3 "Routes within a Range": Provides a list of available routes from a specified origin point with the option to filter routes within a certain range.
 Simply type in the origin point and click search to display a table of all the routes starting from this origin point including their distances.

 Assumptions:
+- Breakdown of Port-to-Port transit time calculation:
+  - All routes involving Singapore must take into account the 12 knots speed limit for 7 NM within the Singaporean Strait.
+  - All routes must take into account 'slow speed zones' in which the vessel travels at an average speed of [5] knots